Radhikadua123/naive_bayes/README.md

 # Naive Bayes
+Implementation of Naive Bayes from scratch using pandas and numpy.
 ## Introduction
 It is a classification technique based on Bayes’ Theorem with an assumption of independence among predictors.
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
 ## Assumption: